Addison Chase [Cosmic Compositions]

 100%!
 The drugs definitely fuel an energy and environment that when matched with great music just can’t be beat or replicated without their presence.
 And because it’s so cheap for Alcohol there you find people don’t drink as much or intensely.
 The high drink prices and earlier curfew of clubs in New Zealand certainly encourages people to pre drink before they go out and to do down everything in a rush.
 Germans are known for drinking but they’re relatively chill when they do, you rarely see fights here which is a nice contrast to Auckland city.
 Their whole attitude and view on drugs and alcohol is more tolerant and respectful than in NZ which i think also changes the state of mind of those under the influence, less fear and anger.
 But i’d say that most of these ideologies are centred around Berlin and the inner city as in rural Germany or the other main cities it’s completely different.

-Addison put together an exclusive playlist for your listening pleasure, check it out below.
+Addison put together an exclusive playlist for your listening pleasure, inspired by the city of Berlin.
+Check it out below.